1. Messages from the House of Representatives

 That the clause be omitted

 would produce a flawed result on an equally divided vote.
 On such an outcome, the question would be lost and a clause which did not enjoy majority support would remain in the bill.
-Therefore, this form of the question is not used except where the Senate is requesting the House of Representatives to make an amendment which the Constitution precludes the Senate from making itself (see Brief Guide No. 16—Consideration of Legislation).
+Therefore, this form of the question is not used except where the Senate is requesting the House to make an amendment which the Constitution precludes the Senate from making itself (see Guide No. 16—Consideration of Legislation).
 Such requests must be supported by a majority.

-The same principle underlies the form of the question used to determine the Senate’s response to messages from the House of Representatives disagreeing with amendments made by the Senate, which usually takes the following form:
+The same principle underlies the form of the question used to determine the Senate’s response to messages from the House disagreeing with amendments made by the Senate, which usually takes the following form:

 That the committee does not insist on its amendments to which the House of Representatives has disagreed.